M3cubo/Oak-Form-Data/README.md

 # Oak-Form-Data
-This repository is intended to solve the encoding/parsing of the FormData in Oak Deno.
+This repository is intended to solve the actual bug in Oak when using FormData as a response.

 The issue was described in https://github.com/oakserver/oak/issues/400